lizyrineo/Planning-Your-National-Park-Visit/README.md

 #### MVP
-Using the NPS API, the user will be able to access the database
+By linking the National Parks Service API, the user will be able to access the database
-I'll add one required dropdown to select state and one optional dropdown to select activity
+I'll add one dropdown to select state and one optional dropdown to select activity
-Display the park name, address and image..
+The park name, address and image will display on the page..

 #### PostMVP
+I'll have different images of the chosen park cycle on the page
-I'll add a button to get directions<br></br>
+I'll add a button to get directions
-I'll add a button to get current weather forecast<br></br>
+I'll add a button to get current weather forecast

 ## Project Schedule